 Today, the spiral staircase of the round tower bordering on the gate to the east leads to the upper room housing the numerous floor mosaics found during the excavations in the surroundings of Theoderic's imperial palace.
 Mosaic fragments can be also seen on the groud floor, in the narrow front loggia.

-The Baptistery is closed on 1st May and 25th December
+The Baptistery is closed on 25th December and on 1st January

 Edited by the editorial team